yusufinann/GameHub/README.md

 <h2 id="project-summary">✨ Project Summary</h2>

 Game Center Game Platform is a **web-based dynamic game center** that offers players the opportunity to experience various games and socialize with friends from the comfort of their homes.
 Our platform now offers both **Bingo** and the classic word-guessing game, **Hangman**, as foundational experiences, with plans to incorporate **various new and exciting games** in the future.
 Our goal is to provide our users not only with a platform to play games but also a place where they can **socialize in a live, interactive, and enjoyable digital environment**.
-With our user-friendly interface, real-time gaming experience, rich social features, multi-language support, and customizable themes, we promise players a **unique entertainment and community experience**.
+With our user-friendly interface, real-time gaming experience, rich social features, multi-language support, customizable themes, and robust backend, we promise players a **unique entertainment and community experience**.

 ---

 <h2 id="key-features">🚀 Key Features</h2>

-* **🕹️ Various Games on a Single Platform:** Easy access to a game collection catering to different tastes, now featuring Bingo and Hangman.
+* **🕹️ Diverse Game Library:** Easy access to a growing collection of games, currently featuring Bingo and Hangman, designed to cater to various tastes.
-* **👥 Social Interaction Focused:** Setting up lobbies with friends, chatting, and enjoying games together.
+* **👥 Social Interaction Focused:** Set up lobbies with friends, chat, and enjoy games together.
-* **⚡ Real-Time Live Gaming Experience:** Instant updates, synchronized gameplay, and real-time competition with WebSocket.
+* **⚡ Real-Time Live Gaming Experience:** Instant updates, synchronized gameplay, and real-time competition powered by WebSocket.
-* **🎨 User-Friendly and Stylish Interface:** Modern and intuitive design with React and Material UI.
+* **🎨 User-Friendly and Stylish Interface:** Modern and intuitive design built with React and Material UI.
 * **📱 Fully Responsive Design:** Seamless experience on desktop, tablet, and mobile devices.
 * **🌈 Customizable Theme Options:** Personalize your experience with theme choices including Light, Dark, and an attractive modern **Neon-Ocean** theme.
 * **🌐 Multi-Language Support:** Reaching a wide audience with English and Turkish language options.
-* **🔔 Smart Notification System:** Instant notifications for events, invitations, and updates.
+* **🔔 Smart Notification System:** Instant notifications for events, invitations, game turns, and updates.
 * **📊 Detailed Player Profile:** Personal development tracking with statistics, game history, friends, and achievements.
-* **💬 Community and Chat Areas:** Building a player community with global and private group chats.
+* **💬 Community and Chat Areas:** Building a player community with global and private group chats, optimized for performance.
 * **🔠 Interactive Hangman Multiplayer:** Guess words together or competitively, see opponents' progress in real-time, and chat within the game lobby.
+* **🔄 Concurrent Gameplay & Turn Notifications:** Engage in multiple games across different lobbies simultaneously.
+Receive timely notifications for your turn in turn-based games, even when you're not in the active lobby.
+* **🛡️ Uninterrupted Gameplay with Redis:** Active games persist through backend restarts or temporary disruptions, allowing players to resume exactly where they left off.

 ---